szczyglis-dev/py-gpt/README.md

 **2.5.65 (2025-07-24)**

 - Improved expert and agent calls and response rendering.
-- Fixed duplicate goal completion in autonomous mode
+- Fixed duplicate goal completion in autonomous mode.

 **2.5.64 (2025-07-23)**